Arkansas:

 may question any employees to find out if

-the law is bei ng obeyed;
+the law is being obeyed;

-(b) require written or sworn statements from an
+require written or sworn statements from an

 employer about his employees' earnings and